rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-2026-06.md

 > Comprehensibility is a long-standing deficiency of the Rust Project.
 New contributors and organisations interested in participating in the project have a difficult time understanding how to contribute, and cross-team collaboration is impeded by mismatched expectations and working practices.
 Teams retain the ultimate decision making power about the content of their charters, process and policies, but t-comprehensibility will be involved in the drafting and updating to ensure that the project's documentation is consistent and coherent overall.

-Documentation (especially process documentation) is something that must be actively maintained, and without a sustained effort it's among the first things to go.
-Having a team of individuals with an interest to keep this up sounds like a great idea.
+Documentation (especially process documentation) is something that must be actively maintained, and without a sustained effort it's among the first things to become stale.
+Having a team of individuals with an interest to keep it updated sounds like a great idea.

 The [proposal](https://github.com/rust-lang/leadership-council/issues/298) has finished its final comment period (FCP) and is expected to merge.
 The team creation will follow.

 ### The next All Hands

 [Mara Bos proposed](https://github.com/rust-lang/leadership-council/issues/300), and the [Council accepted](https://github.com/rust-lang/leadership-council/issues/300#issuecomment-4642685220), to hold the next All Hands in 2027, and collocate it with RustWeek, organized by RustNL, once again.
 They have also agreed to reserve $50,000 for the All Hands out of the next year's Council budget, if there is money left after PMs are paid.
-This will be in addition to funding the travel grants (again, pending funds availability).
+This will be in addition to funding the travel grants (again, contingent on the availability of funds).

 Based on the feedback received from the All Hands attendees, this is fantastic news for a huge number of people.

 ### LLM committee

 oli proposed [creating an LLM committee](https://github.com/rust-lang/leadership-council/issues/308) that would have the power (delegated by the Council) to write and edit the LLM policy for the Project.
-It would be composed of a 4-5 people that would represent the diverse views on the topic across the Project, be trusted by the Council and the Project, and have the ability to work together, and make progress despite disagreement.
+It would be composed of 4-5 people representing the diverse views on the topic across the Project, be trusted by the Council and the Project, and have the ability to work together and make progress despite disagreement.

 The team is explicitly designed such that everyone should feel comfortable reaching out to at least one committee member.
 It should also be able to adapt to the frequent changes in the AI industry without causing too much churn.